sforshee/sforshee.github.io/_posts/2016-03-02-ubiquiti-edgerouter-lite-setup-part-2-firewall-setup.markdown

 # ACL vs. Zone Based Firewall

-The default firewall setup on the ERL (and the only one supported via the web client) allows defining firewalls as sets of ACL rules on a per-interface basis.
-The ERL supports another method of defining rules by dividing your network into zones.
+The default firewall setup on the ERL (and the only one supported via the web client) allows defining firewalls as sets of ACL rules on a per-interface and per-direction basis.
+But the ERL also supports zone-based firewalls, which work by dividing your network into zones and matching rules based on source and destination zones.
 For a pretty thorough comparison of ACL versus zone-based firewall, I suggest going [here](https://www.nnbfn.net/2011/06/per-interface-vs-zone-based-firewall/).
 The basic idea behind a zone-based firewall is as follows:

 - You define zones for your network.
 A common set of zones might be WAN, LAN, and DMZ.
 - You assign one or more interfaces to each zone.